jonnonz1/nz-statute-book/acts/public/2006/insolvency-act-2006.md

 (3) The resolution accepting the proposal must be decided by a majority in number and three-quarters in value of the creditors who—
   (a) vote; and
   (b) are personally present or are represented at the meeting by a person specified in section 332 or have voted by postal vote.
-(4) If the insolvent consents, the creditors may include in the proposal teams for the supervision of the insolvent's affairs.
+(4) If the insolvent consents, the creditors may include in the proposal terms for the supervision of the insolvent's affairs.

 ### 332 Who may represent creditors
 A person who may represent a creditor under section 91 may represent a creditor at a meeting to consider a proposal.

 ### 333 Court must approve proposal
-(1) After the proposal has been accepted by the creditors, the trustee must, as soon as practicable,— (a) apply to the Court for approval of the proposal; and (b) send notice of the hearing of the application in the prescribed form to the insolvent and to each known creditor.
+(1) After the proposal has been accepted by the creditors, the trustee must, as soon as practicable,— (a) apply to the court for approval of the proposal; and (b) send notice of the hearing of the application in the prescribed form to the insolvent and to each known creditor.
-(2) The Court must, before approving a proposal, hear any objection that is made by or on behalf of a creditor.
+(2) The court must, before approving a proposal, hear any objection that is made by or on behalf of a creditor.
-(3) The Court may refuse to approve the proposal if it considers that— (a) the provisions of this subpart have not been complied with; or (b) the terms of the proposal are not reasonable or are not calculated to benefit the general body of creditors; or (c) for any reason it is not expedient that the proposal be approved.
+(3) The court may refuse to approve the proposal if it considers that— (a) the provisions of this subpart have not been complied with; or (b) the terms of the proposal are not reasonable or are not calculated to benefit the general body of creditors; or (c) for any reason it is not expedient that the proposal be approved.
-(4) The Court must not approve a proposal if it does not provide for the payment, before any other debts are paid, of— (a) those debts that would have priority under this Act if the insolvent was adjudicated bankrupt; and (b) the trustee's fees and expenses that are properly incurred by the trustee in respect of the proposal; and (c) costs incurred by a person other than the insolvent in organising and conducting a meeting of creditors for the purpose of voting on a proposal.
+(4) The court must not approve a proposal if it does not provide for the payment, before any other debts are paid, of— (a) those debts that would have priority under this Act if the insolvent was adjudicated bankrupt; and (b) the trustee's fees and expenses that are properly incurred by the trustee in respect of the proposal; and (c) costs incurred by a person other than the insolvent in organising and conducting a meeting of creditors for the purpose of voting on a proposal.
 (5) Subsection (4)(a) does not apply to the extent that a creditor waives the priority that the debt of that person would otherwise have had.
-(6) When it approves the proposal, the Court may correct any formal or accidental error or omission, but must not alter the substance of the proposal.
+(6) When it approves the proposal, the court may correct any formal or accidental error or omission, but must not alter the substance of the proposal.

-### 334 Effect of Court approval
+### 334 Effect of court approval
-(1) A proposal that is approved by the Court is binding on all the creditors whose debts are provable under this subpart and are affected by the team of the proposal.
+(1) A proposal that is approved by the court is binding on all the creditors whose debts are provable under this subpart and are affected by the terms of the proposal.
-(2) The Court's approval is conclusive as to the validity of the proposal.
+(2) The court's approval is conclusive as to the validity of the proposal.

-### 335 Creditor must not take enforcement steps without Court's permission
+### 335 Creditor must not take enforcement steps without court's permission
 (1) A creditor whose debt is provable under this subpart must not take any of the steps listed in subsection (2) in respect of the debt—
-  (a) after the Court has approved the proposal; and (b) while the proposal remains in force.
+  (a) after the court has approved the proposal; and (b) while the proposal remains in force.
 (2) The steps referred to in subsection (1) are—
   (a) filing a creditor's application for the insolvent's adjudication:
   (b) proceeding with a creditor's application for the insolvent's adjudication that was filed before the proposal was filed:
   (c) enforcing any civil remedy against the insolvent's person or property:
   (d) beginning any legal proceedings in respect of the debt.
-(3) However, a creditor may take any of the steps listed in subsection (2) with the permission of the Court given on the terms that the Court thinks appropriate.
+(3) However, a creditor may take any of the steps listed in subsection (2) with the permission of the court given on the terms that the court thinks appropriate.

 ### 336 Duty of insolvent
-After the Court has approved the proposal, the insolvent must do everything that is necessary to put the proposal into effect.
+After the court has approved the proposal, the insolvent must do everything that is necessary to put the proposal into effect.

 ### 337 Duties of trustee
-(1) After the Court has approved the proposal, the trustee must— (a) take control of the property that is the subject of the proposal; and (b) administer and distribute that property according to the terms of the proposal; and (c) generally give effect to the proposal.
+(1) After the court has approved the proposal, the trustee must— (a) take control of the property that is the subject of the proposal; and (b) administer and distribute that property according to the terms of the proposal; and (c) generally give effect to the proposal.